NCC Watch

 LeBreton Flats

 No Exit: Looking south on Broad Street.
-Weeds work to take back the only reminders that this deserted downtown land was a real neighbourhood before the NCC expropriated and demolished it.
+Weeds work to take back the only reminders that this deserted downtown land was a real neighbourhood before the NCC expropriated and demolished it - 40 years before this photo was taken.

 The Daly Site